alecervi/alecervi.github.io/_pages/publications.md

 Cervone, A., Stepanov, E., & Riccardi, G. (2018).
 "Coherence Models for Dialogue".
 In <i>Interspeech</i> 2018, 1011-1015.

 Cervone, A., Stepanov, E. A., Celli, F., & Riccardi, G. (2017).
 "Irony Detection: from the Twittersphere to the News Space".
-In <i>Proceedings of the Fourth Italian Conference on Computational Linguistics CLiC-it<i> 2017.
+In <i>Proceedings of the Fourth Italian Conference on Computational Linguistics CLiC-it</i> 2017.

 Cervone, A., Tortoreto, G., Mezza, S., Gambi, E., & Riccardi, G. (2017).
 "Roving mind: a balancing act between open–domain and engaging dialogue systems". <i>Proceedings of the Alexa Prize</i>.

 Cervone, A., Lai, C., Pareti, S., & Bell, P. (2015).
 "Towards automatic detection of reported speech in dialogue using prosodic cues".
 In <i>Interspeech</i> 2015.

 Cervone, A., Pareti, S., Bell, P., & Prodanof, I. (2014).
 "Detecting attribution relations in speech: a corpus study".
-In <i>Proceedings of the First Italian Conference on Computational Linguistics CLiC-it<i> 2014.
+In <i>Proceedings of the First Italian Conference on Computational Linguistics CLiC-it</i> 2014.

 ## Dissertations